Have questions? We're here.

 Depending on the conditions, you might visit Orcadas Base, an Argentine scientific station on Laurie Island in the South Orkney archipelago.
 The personnel here will happily show you their facility, where you can enjoy expansive views of the surrounding glaciers.
 If a visit isn’t possible, you may instead land at Signy Island’s Shingle Cove.

-Day 14-15: Last push to the Antarctic
+Day 14-15: Entering the Antarctic

 Enormous icebergs and a fair chance of fin whale sightings ensure there’s never a dull moment on this last sea voyage south.
 Also, your best chance to spot Antarctic petrels is here.
+Depending on conditions, you aim to begin activities in the afternoon of day 15.

 Day 16-18: Antarctic Peninsula